Below you will find resources to guide you through the transition to high school.

 - Attendance is VITAL!
 Come to school on time, every day.

-- Take advantage of the supports provided at your high school.
-That may be tutoring, counseling, mentoring and more.
+- Take advantage of the supports that are provided at East, which include tutoring, counseling, mentoring and much more.

 - Talk to adults at school about your postsecondary goals and get advice on courses you should take while in high school to help you reach your goals.